 aGlucose increase is an expected laboratory abnormality of PI3K inhibition.

-- Glucose increase, including hyperglycemia, is an expected, on-target effect of PI3K inhibition1,2
+- Glucose increase, which may include hyperglycemia, is an expected, on-target effect of PI3K inhibition1-3

 - Among patients treated with PIQRAY and fulvestrant, 5% permanently discontinued both therapies and 21% permanently discontinued PIQRAY alone due to ARs1